 General Residencies in Point Arena are available to anyone.
 We accept applications for specific seasons each with their own deadline.

-Spring: March 15 - June 1 application is open, Deadine Feb 12
+Spring: March 15 - June 1 application closed, Deadine Feb 12

 Summer: June 2 - September 15